 Can You Run on the Road With Trail Shoes?

-You can certainly run anywhere in your trail shoes.
-That said, most find the aggressive lug pattern of a trail shoe is uncomfortable on pavement.
+You can certainly run anywhere in your trail shoes or bring your road shoes trailside.
+That said, most find the aggressive lug pattern of a trail shoe uncomfortable on pavement.
 Hard surfaces like cement or pavement also quickly wear down the sole of a trail running shoe.